kapouer/express-dom/README.md

 Phase-dependant settings can be specified globally using `dom.settings.prepare` or `dom.settings.load`.

-Each dom middleware handler created using dom() has also a copy `dom().settings` and each phase also copies the associated global settings.
+Each dom middleware handler created using dom() keeps its own copy of `settings`, and each request is processed with its own copy as well.

 dom.settings.helpers holds the default helpers:
 - dom.helpers.view